 The classroom requirements and procedure for Going Out trips are communicated by the Lead Teacher to the students and parents/guardians.
 In order for students to be eligible to participate in a Going Out enrichment experience, the student must meet certain classroom prerequisites.
 All students must have written parental consent to participate.

-Chaperones of Going Out trips will receive guidelines of their responsibilities on the trip and are required to complete a background check as stated on page 46.
+Chaperones of Going Out trips will receive guidelines of their responsibilities on the trip and are required to complete a background check as stated in section 4.1.a.